huyenbnguyen/distributed-systems-wpi/README.md

 ```
 Run ```./dump``` to remove files from the dumpster permanently
 ## Running the tests
-*Note: you will want to change environment variables DUMPSTER and PARTITION at the top of test_script.sh before running it.
+*Note: you will want to change environment variables DUMPSTER and PARTITION at the top of ```dumpster-diving/test/test_script.sh``` before running it.
 DUMPSTER is the path to the dumpster.
 PARTITION is the path of the other partition.
 Also, you want to be in the test directory.*

 ```
 cd dumpster-diving/test